Chapter 19

 21-24 … Let us carefully notice Jesus' response.
 Specifically, among other things, Jesus told the woman and now us that the issue of worship and prayer is not where but how it is done.
 In other words, Jesus is teaching us we are to worship "in Spirit and in Truth."

-As we reflect upon the above conversation one might ask as to what does Jesus mean for us to worship and pray "in Spirit and in Truth?"
+As we reflect upon the above conversation one might ask as to “What does Jesus mean for us to worship and pray "in Spirit and in Truth?"
 As we study the New Testament we discover that to worship and pray in Spirit and Truth means that we are to: (1) pray and worship from our heart and (2) pray and worship in accordance with God's will.

 To see that we are to worship and pray from our hearts let us read the following issue Jesus had with the Pharisees and scribes.
 After the Pharisees and scribes came against Jesus' disciples for not adhering to the ceremonial laws with respect to the various washings required for the preparation and eating of foods, Jesus chastised them.
 He did this by stating that the prophet Isaiah correctly prophesied about their spiritual state.
 Then Jesus quoted to them from the writings of Isaiah.
 Jesus' quote to them is recorded in,